Do chimpanzees have the right to life? | DW | 14.02.2022

 As for the situation in Germany, some say there's a problem with implementing the law.

-Karsten Brensing, a biologist and behavioral scientist, says Germany's animal welfare laws are good.
+Karsten Brensing, a biologist and behavioral scientist, said Germany's animal welfare laws are good.

-But Brensing says people don't fully adhere to the laws, such as in providing ethical practices in animal farming (what's known as husbandry).
+But he said people don't fully adhere to the laws, such as in providing ethical practices in animal farming, known as husbandry.

-"Biologically, adequate husbandry isn't just about avoiding pain and suffering for the animals," says Brensing.
+"Biologically, adequate husbandry isn't just about avoiding pain and suffering for the animals," said Brensing.
 "It's about actively ensuring that the animals have joy in their lives."

 Studies on empathy in animals

-Brensing says the initiative for primates' basic rights in Switzerland is "fully reasonable, scientifically speaking."
+Brensing said the initiative for primates' basic rights in Switzerland is "fully reasonable, scientifically speaking."

-Primates have a sense of self, Brensing says — they exhibit cognitive abilities, such as logical thinking, and they display empathy.
-Other animals, such rodents, have also demonstrated care for one another.
+Primates have a sense of self, he said — they exhibit cognitive abilities, such as logical thinking, and they display empathy.
+Other animals, such as rodents, have also demonstrated care for one another.

 For example, in one study, rats were given the choice of either freeing other rats from a cage or getting a chocolate treat.
 And the results seemed to suggest that the rats preferred helping others than treating themselves.
 They were even observed cuddling each other after the caged rats were freed.

-"They do experience empathy," Brensing says.
+"They do experience empathy," said Brensing.
 "And if rats have that, primates definitely have it, too."

 Rats are willing to give up sweet treats in order to free other rats